-I am an organizational behavior researcher, and currently a Ph.D.
-Candidate at the University of Florida Warrington College of Business Management Department.
+I am an organizational behavior researcher, and currently a Post-Doctoral Fellow at the Carnegie Mellon University Tepper School of Business Organizational Behavior and Theory Department.
 My research focuses on a variety of topics including interpersonal misconduct (incivility, abusive supervision, micro-aggressions, and discrimination), resilience (exploring why certain individuals are more or less impacted by adversity, and enhancing positive adaptability to challenges at work), and barriers to honest communication.
 My work has been published in Pediatrics and The Joint Commission Journal on Quality and Patient Safety.

 Ph.D. in Business Administration, 2020